 What should you put inside your roll?
-Here are some must-have knives for your restaurant:
+Here are some types of knives you must-have for your restaurant:

-Of these five selections, your chef’s, paring, and serrated knives are the ones your back-of-house team absolutely have to have.
+Of these five selections, your chef’s, paring, and serrated knives are the ones your back-of-house team absolutely needs to have.

 Where to buy knives for a restaurant kitchen?

-Kitchen knives can be bought on wholesale from several providers, including:
+Whether buying wholesale or direct, kitchen knives can be bought from several providers, including:

 Mise en place is the critical step in any restaurant kitchen's operations where ingredients are prepped and placed at the ready before a shift.

 Just as there is no one cutlery option for your kitchen staff, there isn’t a single method for keeping your knives sharp.
+However you go about it, there’s no excuse for dull knives.
 Look into these options, which can be done manually or with machine assistance:

-- Pay a professional: A professional knife sharpener won’t break your bank!
+Pay a professional: A professional knife sharpener won’t break the bank!
 For $75-100 a pop. you can take your blades in a few times a year to keep them in good shape.